andrey-krasivichev/ProcessManager/README.md

 User Interface is built with both code and storyboard.

 Some code is converted from UIKit which designed for iOS applications.
 So it just was reused without big changes.

+# Build notes
+If you would like to build application from source, helper tool code must be resigned with certificate.
+Additionally, application must be resigned too.

+# Uninstall notes
+Privileged Helper tool is installed with root rights.
+To uninstall it - remove helper '.plist' file from Library/LaunchDaemons/
+And kill current launched helper tool process via Activity Monitor